Yertugan06/Hotel_reservation_system/README.md

 Features

-Change Room Prices:
+1.Change Room Prices:

 Update the price for different time durations (24 hours, 12 hours, 1 hour).

-Reserve Rooms:
+2.Reserve Rooms:

 Book rooms for specific time slots.

-Check Available Rooms:
+3.Check Available Rooms:

 View a list of rooms available for a given time range.

-Get Room Details:
+4.Get Room Details:

 Retrieve guest details, such as name and phone number, for a specific room.

-Calculate Room Prices:
+5.Calculate Room Prices:

 Automatically compute the total price for a stay based on its duration.

-Free Rooms:
+6.Free Rooms:

 Mark rooms as free when guests check out.

-View Price List:
+7.View Price List:

 Display the current pricing for various time durations.